Android

 - Allow user to add own WiFi networks

-As of 15.4, a new restriction for USB Data Access has been included.
+As of 15.4, a new restriction for USB Data Access has been included to allow or disallow file or data transfer for Android devices.

 Permission Grants